 Tending the Wild is what we call our restoration projects.
-Often in collaboration and participation with other organizations, we offer helping hands to Earth, restoring natural habitats and educating humans.
+Often in collaboration and participation with other people and organizations, we offer hands and hearts to Earth, helping restore natural habitats as we learn and practice working together, educating ourselves and others in the process.

 Your donations help fund this important work.
-Some of our recent projects are below.
+Scroll through to find out about some of our projects.
+Hope you'll join us.

 October 2015: Creek Restoration, South Fork Crooked River